LeaVerou/lea.verou.me/blog/2025/nsui/index.md

 No, I’m not suggesting you should drain engineering resources chasing the perfect UI!
 Yes, in the end it will all boil down to Impact/Effort [^rice].
-But bringing up ephemeral constraints such as implementation difficulty up too early is counterproductive.
+But bringing ephemeral constraints such as implementation difficulty up too early is counterproductive.

 [^rice]: More elaborate prioritization schemes such as [RICE](https://www.intercom.com/blog/rice-simple-prioritization-for-product-managers/) are merely about breaking down either the Impact or the Effort or both into more granular components or introducing uncertainty into the equation.
 But ultimately, it’s all about the Impact/Effort ratio.